spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-S3-for-Domain-Redirects.md

 For example, if you want to host email services on the apex domain, you won't be able to create the necessary MX records from a CNAME record.

 It's better to start off all your hyperlinks with `www.example.com` (or any other subdomain like `app.example.com`).
 By using the `www` subdomain, you have more flexibility in creating additional DNS records for common situations like:
-  * MX records for email services
+  * MX and SPF records for email services
   * TXT records for domain validation
   * Load balancing options to redirect traffic from subdomains.
 The "CNAME and A Name" combination records are tied to a raw IP address that can't be load balanced.

-# Avoiding duplicate content
+## Avoid duplicate content
 We will use the full domain `www.example.com` for the base bucket and create a second bucket to redirect the apex domain to the full domain.
-This configuration avoids content duplication, which is heavily penalized by search engines.
+This configuration avoids content duplication, which lowers ranking scores on search engines.

+---

 # Set up the base bucket for hosting website content
 Replace `example.com` below with the domain of your website.